Offered by the Committee on Higher Degrees in Public Policy

 Prospectus and Dissertation

 The dissertation is expected to represent a significant contribution to knowledge in a policy area, or to yield insight aimed more broadly at improving the functioning of government.
 Most dissertations involve the application of analytic techniques to the solution of a substantive problem.
-A few methodological dissertations concentrate on developing new analytic techniques, their usefulness to be demonstrated through explicit application to a policy issue.
+A few methodological theses concentrate on developing new analytic techniques, their usefulness to be demonstrated through explicit application to a policy issue.

 One chapter of the dissertation must be completed each year after the fifth year in residence at GSAS.
 Except by special vote of the committee, all work for the PhD degree must be completed within seven years of recommendation for entry to the Graduate School of Arts and Sciences.